2024 Real Estate Value Notices Will Arrive Soon

-As a taxpayer you have 2 opportunities, per year, to protest.
-You may only protest once a year.
-(1st Opportunity) Generally the first week of March, you will receive your new valuation notice.
+As a taxpayer you have 2 opportunities to protest your value.
+You may only protest one time per tax year.
+Your first opportunity to protest your value is when you receive your new valuation notice, usually the first week of March.
 You have 30 days from the date the valuation notice is mailed to appeal your value.
-This is the most opportune time to take care of these matters, for the value is just value and has not been generated to a tax dollar.
-(2nd Opportunity) In November, once these values have been generated to a tax dollar and a tax bill sent, the first half of the tax must be paid and you must protest at the same time of first half payment in the Treasurer’s Office.
+This is the most opportune time to protest, prior to the value being generated into a tax dollar.
+The second opportunity to protest is in November, once the values have been generated to a tax dollar and a tax bill sent, the first half of the tax must be paid and a completed Payment Under Protest application must accompany your payment to the Treasurer’s Office.

 What is Real Property?Real Property is typically land and all permanent structures affixed to it.
 This includes any mechanical or other features within the structure with a designed use for the safety and comfort of the occupants and all permanent land improvements.